kumuluz/kumuluzee-cors/README.md

       allow-origin: "*"
 ```

-CORS servlet filter should be used for Servlet applications which dont use @WebServlet annotations.
+CORS servlet filter should be used for Servlet applications which don't use @WebServlet annotations.
 It can also be used for the JAX-RS applications, but no @CrossOrigin annotation should be used.

 Remember to restart your web application or server after changing the CORS configuration!